zyratlo/texera/core/new-gui/src/app/workspace/service/workflow-graph/model/workflow-graph-design.md

   - For  `addOperator` and `setOperatorProperty`
     - call both `jointGraph` methods and `texeraGrpah` methods, `syncTexeraModel` won't handle them
     - `addOperator` could be only triggered inside the code, and we need to pass additional operator data
-    - `setOperatorProperty` jointJS doesn't have the notion of changing the property of an opeartor
+    - `setOperatorProperty` jointJS doesn't have the notion of changing the property of an operator

 `WorkflowActionServie` ---(calls)--->  `JointGraph`:  `addOperator`, `deleteOperator`, `addLink`, `deleteLink` `WorkflowActionServie` ---(calls)---> `TexeraGraph`: `addOperator`, `setOperatorProperty`